 Your child may put all kinds of objects in their mouth.
 Your child may be a very selective, picky eater and may avoid certain textures.
 Your child may be sensitive to sounds.

-During therapy sessions, the child is engaged in purposful play while being directed through challenging therapeutic tasks.
-For sensory needs your child is exposed to various types of sensory stimuli in a structured and repetitive manner.
+During therapy sessions, the child is engaged in purposeful play while being directed through challenging therapeutic tasks.
+For sensory needs, your child is exposed to various types of sensory stimuli in a structured and repetitive manner.
 The goal is that over time the brain will adapt and the child will be able to process sensations and react to them more efficiently.
 Playful engagement is the goal as play is the child’s work.
 You may see your child participating in a variety of activities utilizing movement, touch, sight, smell, and sound with the end goal being a more consistent sensory response to improve your child’s performance in the home, community, and/or school setting.